Missouri Opioids Information

 Combating the opioids crisis is a top priority for the Missouri Department of Health and Senior Services (DHSS).
 The department is working with sister state agencies, local health departments, hospitals, law enforcement and other partners to fight this modern plague.
 We know that every person saved from an overdose or connected with rehabilitation resources is a mother, father, sibling or child to someone else.

-DHSS’ efforts include a series of nine Opioids Summits being held around the state over the next few months.
-Click here for a video of the kick-off summit held in Springfield on July 20, 2017.
-We are also working to track data related to opioids misuse so we can see where our efforts are most needed and where we are making progress.
-Working with the governor’s office and the legislature, we have helped enact new measures to save lives and improve the lives of those who struggle with opioid addiction.
-We’ve also partnered with the MO HOPE Project to help provide education and resources.
+DHSS’ efforts include a series of nine Opioids Summits held around the state including Cape Girardeau, Columbia, Joplin, Kansas City, Kirksville, Poplar Bluff, St. Joseph, St. Louis and Springfield.
+The department is also working to track data related to opioids misuse to show where efforts are most needed and where progress is being made.
+Working with the governor’s office and the legislature, DHSS has helped enact new measures to save lives and improve the lives of those who struggle with opioid addiction.
+DHSS has also partnered with the MO HOPE Project to help provide education and resources.